-After the Grenfell disaster in 2017, new regulations around fire safety now ensure we are all as safe as we can possibly be were introduced.
-New ratings of fire protection are now in place, and these are achieved by rigorous testing procedures that determines the grade of a roofing material and thereby whereabouts on the roof this can be placed.
+After the Grenfell disaster in 2017, new regulations around not only roof garden fire safety but all aspects of buildings, now ensure we are all as safe as we can possibly be were introduced.
+New ratings of fire protection are now in place, and these are achieved by rigorous testing procedures that determine the grade of roofing material and thereby whereabouts on the roof this can be placed.

 |Classification for roofs/roof coverings exposed to external fire||Minimum distance from any point on relevant boundary (England)||Minimum distance from any point on relevant boundary (Scotland)|

 |Broof (t4)||No penetration of roof system within 60 minutes In preliminary test, after withdrawal of the test flame, specimens burn for less than 5 minutes In preliminary test, flame spread less than 0.38m across region of burning||Unrestricted and can be used anywhere on the roof||Low Vulnerability (<6m)|

 |Croof (t4)||No penetration of roof system within 30 minutes In preliminary test, after withdrawal of the test flame, specimens burn for less than 5 minutes In preliminary test, flame spread less than 0.38m across region of burning||At least 6m from the boundary||Medium Vulnerability (6-24m)|

 |Droof (t4)||Roof system is penetrated within 30 minutes but is not penetrated in the preliminary test In preliminary test, after withdrawal of the test flame, specimens burn for less than 5 minutes In preliminary test, flame spread less than 0.38m across region of burning||At least 6,12 or 20m from the boundary depending on the building type and use||Medium Vulnerability (6-24m)|